qcware/qcware-unitair/docs/_build/html/_sources/index.rst.txt

-.. unitair documentation master file, created by sphinx-quickstart on Fri Mar 25 17:13:51 2022.
+..
+Unitair documentation master file, created by sphinx-quickstart on Fri Mar 25 17:13:51 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.